-All this work has been achieved or is being done in collaboration with colleagues, including PhD students I had the honor to (co-)advise: Lina Bentakouk, Huu-Nghia Nguyen, Rania Khefifi, Sara Houhou, and Damien Jaime.
+This work is the result of numerous collaborations with colleagues, including PhD students whom I have had the privilege to (co-)advise: Lina Bentakouk, Huu-Nghia Nguyen, Rania Khefifi, Sara Houhou, and Damien Jaime.

 This page is still experimental: some conference references and/or pdf may be missing.